NoriSte/ui-testing-best-practices/sections/draft.md

         - [ ] They can fail
         - [ ] They are slow
 - [ ] a11n?
+- [ ] take a look at every TODO in the various contents

 - take a look at https://slides.com/noriste/milano-frontend-ui-testing-best-practices to check if some contents are missing

+For contributors, write:
+- that a lot of missing content could be applied and you ask for contributors
+- that your English could need a check